maurice/yay-machine/docs/articles/why-state-machines.md

 We could store these externally but there are several advantages to keeping it in the state machine

-* Transition condition predicates can query state data
+* Transition condition predicates can query the current state's data (and the event if any) to determine whether the transition should be taken
-* Transitions update state (name + data) atomically, so the machine's current state is always valid and always has integrity
+* Transitions update state (name + data) atomically, so the machine's current state (name + data) is always valid and type-safe

 ## Side-effects